 The normative work for KI#3 is proposed to be a new clause in TS 33.328 [17].
 This clause will provide a summary of the new feature, a reference to the related clauses in TS 23.228 [7] and TS 23.502 [16] a list of security requirements, a statement that existing security specification in TS 33.501 [11], clause 12 for the NEF-AF interface can be re-used or NEF-AF authentication and authorization purposes.

 There will be no normative work for the authorization for non-subscriber specific IMS event subscriptions and IMS DC session control.

-Editor's Note: The authorization for subscriber specific IMS event subscription is FFS.